microsoftgraph/group-membership-management/README.md

 These names must not be reused, see [`'Resource groups'`](#resource-groups) for more details.

-The steps in this document will setup a single environment i.e. prodv2, if you would like to setup other enviroments i.e. int and ua, you will need to go through these steps again replacing `<EnvironmentAbbreviation>` accordingly.
+The steps in this document will setup a single environment i.e. prodv2, if you would like to setup other environments i.e. int and ua, you will need to go through these steps again replacing `<EnvironmentAbbreviation>` accordingly.

 Both `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` must be all numbers and lowercase letters!
 Using capital letters in either will cause problems later down the line!